 The belt changing is a breeze thanks to the quick-release lever.
 One dust port makes it easy to hook it up to a dust extraction system without the need for additional solutions like the Y hose adapter, using 2 hoses, or switching back and forth between ports.
 The suction should be better too, because of it as well.

-Overall- an affordable, compact, well built, easy to use, and adjust tool.
+Overall- an affordable, compact, well-built, and easy-to-use bench sander.
 Very quiet too.
 It has plenty of power for home use and hobby woodworking.

 And as you may notice that pretty much the same machine is sold by other manufacturers like Rockwell(Rockwell rk7866 Belt/Disc Combo Sander) or Powertec BD4600.
 I recommend the WEN, though, due to the excellent customer service the company provides.